I actually wrote this list of important pregnancy tips for a few different people in my life who have all recently become pregnant.

 The daddy doesn’t get to feel the very real kicks and growth of baby inside him, so finding ways to include him in the process as much as possible is very helpful!

-This book, along with the Bradley Method Childbirth classes I mentioned in #1, really helped my husband be prepared to really HELP me in the task of having our baby, naturally and without intervention.
+This book, along with the Bradley Method Childbirth classes, really helped my husband to be prepared.
+To really HELP me in the task of having our baby, naturally and without intervention, was amazing.

 It allowed him to really participate and have enough knowledge of what was going on and what to expect, that I knew he could advocate for our family and our wishes, even if I became unable to.